Chaste/Chaste.github.io/site/content/docs/user-tutorials/cardiac-executable/Propagation1d.md

+---
-# Running a simple example: propagation in a tissue fibre
+title: "Running a simple example: propagation in a tissue fibre"
+draft: false
+layout: "single"
+images: []
+---

 ### Getting the data